openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 Shell Functions
 ---------------

-Functions written in shell script and executed either directly as functions, tasks, or both.
+Functions written in shell script are executed either directly as functions, tasks, or both.
 They can also be called by other shell functions.
 Here is an example shell function definition::